 - If traveling to a foreign country please do research on what are the regulations on carrying prescribe medications and if you need certain vaccines for that particular country.

 - If you or anyone traveling with you have medications prescribed have your and or their doctor write a letter on why you or your family member are on such medication.

 - You will be surprised how strict some foreign country regulations are when it comes to prescribing medications and the last thing you need is to have serious legal issues.

 I like to buy the individual packets, instead of the bottles.
 It’s more convenient and saves me a lot of space when packing.
 I rather have them in individual packets than loose in a small ziplock bag.

 Since my son was a toddler, I’ve owned several, medibuddy.
 I love them, I’ve always kept one in my diaper and one in his little backpack whenever we’re on the go.
 They are so compact and they fit any bag, just right for mommy to keep in their bag for unexpected emergencies.
-I keep Neosporin, a small thermometer, and hydrocortisone in mine.
-Believe me, they come in handy and are very useful, I never leave home without them so I’m not left scrambling on the playground with a sobbing kid.
+I stock it up with Neosporin, a small thermometer, and hydrocortisone.
+They come in handy and are very useful, I never leave home without them so I’m not left scrambling on the playground with a sobbing kid.